Supervised Learning and Large Language Model Benchmarks on Mental Health Datasets: Cognitive Distortions and Suicidal

-The detailed experimental setup is as follows: \begin{itemize} \item \textbf{LSAN:} We used word2vec to train 300-dimensional embeddings for both document and randomly-initialized label texts.
-The attention mechanism helped us compute word contributions to labels and create label-specific document representations.
+\begin{itemize} \item LSAN: We used word2vec~\cite{mikolov2013efficient} to train 300-dimensional embeddings for both document and randomly-initialized label texts.
+The function of attention mechanism is to compute word contributions to labels and create label-specific document representations.
 Dot products between these document and label vectors refined these relationships further.
 These two types of document representations were then fused using weighted combinations.
 For predictions, we employed a fully connected layer, followed by RELU and a sigmoid function.
-Losses were calculated using a cross-entropy function during training.
+We used cross-entropy as loss function.

-\item \textbf{BERT:} We employ BERT to extract 768-dimensional vectors from Chinese sentences.
-To mitigate overfitting, a dropout function is applied to these sentence vectors.
-Subsequently, a fully connected layer is introduced to independently classify suicide risk and cognitive distortions.
+\item BERT: We employ Chinese pretrained BERT to extract 768-dimensional vectors from the sentences.
+To avoid overfitting, a dropout function~\cite{srivastava2014dropout} is applied to these sentence vectors.
+Subsequently, a fully connected layer is introduced for classification.
 The sigmoid function serves as the activation function for the output layer.
-Both the BERT layer and the fully connected layer are trained simultaneously.